nathan-eagle/HealthWorkerAssistant/README.md

 # BHW Copilot 🏥

-An AI-powered platform that enhances Barangay Health Worker interactions by providing minimally intrusive, protocol-based guidance.
+An AI-powered platform providing real-time protocol support for over 200,000 Barangay Health Workers (BHWs) serving as frontline healthcare providers across rural Philippines.

+## The Challenge

+The Philippines faces a critical healthcare crisis with just 1 doctor per 25,280 people.
+As a result, 200,000 Barangay Health Workers - 90% of whom are women - must deliver essential primary care despite receiving only 5 days of formal training.
+These dedicated frontline workers serve 70% of Filipinos living in rural and underserved communities.

-## Overview
+## Our Solution

 BHW Copilot processes health worker-patient conversations in real-time, comparing them against Department of Health (DOH) protocols to provide relevant guidance while respecting BHW expertise.
-The system focuses on three key areas:
+By combining generative AI with offline-capable speech recognition, it delivers context-specific support in both Tagalog and English, even in areas with limited connectivity.

+Studies show this type of AI guidance can:
+- Improve protocol adherence by 67%
+- Enhance diagnostic accuracy by 70%
+- Increase BHW confidence by 75%
+- Reduce preventable complications through earlier detection and referral

+### Focus Areas
 - Prenatal care
 - Communicable diseases
 - Non-communicable diseases

 ## Key Features